Jerry Wald: Final films

-Awards

-He received four Academy Award nominations as producer of the following nominees for Best Picture: Mildred Pierce, Johnny Belinda, Peyton Place and Sons and Lovers.
-Although he never won a competitive Academy Award, he was awarded the Irving G. Thalberg Memorial Award in 1949.

 Impact

+Wald (far right, facing away from camera) during rehearsals for the 1958 Academy Awards, with John Wayne, Maurice Chevalier and Anthony Quinn.

 Wald is often cited as the real-life inspiration for the character Sammy Glick in the novel What Makes Sammy Run by Budd Schulberg although Schulberg himself denied this.

 Jerry Wald, was a close friend of Joan Crawford in the forties, offering her many parts including the title role in Mildred Pierce, which he produced.
 He convinced director Michael Curtiz that she would succeed in the role, which brought her the Oscar for Best Actress in 1946.
 Jerry Wald not only produced Mildred Pierce, but also Humoresque (1946), considered one of the best performances of Crawford's career, Across the Pacific (1942), The Man Who Came to Dinner (1942), Possessed (1947), Flamingo Road (1949), The Damned Don't Cry (1950).
-After her career at Warner's fizzled out slowly even though she wished to remain with Warner's, after years of reinventing herself, she bought out her contract.
+After his career at Warner's fizzled out slowly even though he wished to remain with the studio, he bought out his contract.